mhweiner/autorel/README.md

 ## run

 A command to run after the release is complete.
-This will be run via `child_process`.
 The following environment variables are available:

 | Variable | Description |
 | --- | --- |